 Does your medical website contain crawl errors, 404s, missing H tags, etc.?

 These are all questions you need to know about your website.
 Having a comprehensive SEO audit of your medical practice website will give you a clear understanding of your current digital footprint and what marketing needs to be done to boost your Google rankings.

 2. Using Instagram for Medical Practices

 Instagram is one of the fastest growing social media platforms out there.
 35% of adults are on Instagram with an astounding 64% between the ages of 18-29 and 40% the ages 30-49.
-Social media platforms are a huge contributor to online SEO for your medical practice.
+Social media platforms are a massive contributor to online SEO for your medical practice.

-Instagram is a uniquely visual platform that offers an excellent opportunity to connect with your audience differently and bring them into your practice without them ever stepping foot inside.
+Instagram is a visual platform that offers an excellent opportunity to connect with your audience differently and bring them into your practice without them ever stepping foot inside.

 If you’re a physician in the aesthetics or cosmetic field Instagram can be a fantastic tool to generate new patients.
-Utilizing Instagram to share current and past patient before and after’s and successful cosmetic results can be great exposure for your practice and show off your advanced capabilities as a surgeon.
+Utilizing Instagram to share current and past patient before and after’s and successful aesthetic results can be great exposure for your practice and show off your advanced capabilities as a surgeon.

 Instagram also utilizes a unique search and geo-targeting to help get you in front of your ideal patient demographic.
-Instagram can function as a marketing tool to put your physicians on display, show results, provide advanced ways to reach your target audience, promote specials and events, and boost SEO.
+Instagram can function as a marketing tool to put your physicians on display, show results, provide excellent ways to reach your target audience, promote specials and events, and boost SEO.
 It is crucial when implementing Instagram for your medical practice to keep it clean and consistent with your medical brand services.